fancy-lang/infancy/Chapter03.md

 ## 3.5 Arrays ##

-One of the most used data structures are lists and arrays.
+One of the most used data structure are arrays.
 In Fancy there's the `Array` class which provides index-based constant time access to dynamically resizable (growing) polymorphic containers.
 Let's have a look at some `Array` examples:

 ```fancy